 2. Shipping Peaks Are The Elephant In The Room

 An influx of orders can be unexpected.
 Imagine just finishing Thanksgiving dinner only to realize your eComm site is flooded with orders.
 You are now faced with the task of getting these orders fulfilled correctly and out the door on time.
 Why not invest in a system that you know will handle this flawlessly?
 You can now have your cake and eat it too!

 3. Customers Expected Their Items Yesterday

-A satisfied customer can mean good reviews, recurring revenue and brand loyalty.
+A satisfied customer can mean good reviews, recurring revenue, and brand loyalty.
 We now live in a world where I can hop on a majority of websites.
 Search for what I want and have my item in less than a week or even better 2 days.
-Informing your customer of an expected wait time, allowing for tracking as well as getting their order right all plays into the ultimate satisfied customer.
+Informing your customer of an expected wait time, allowing for tracking as well as getting their order right all play into the ultimately satisfied customer.
 Unfortunately, maintaining all these variables also leaves more room for an unsatisfied customer.